uucsslab/uucsslab.github.io/_pages/events/sc2s2.md

 permalink: /events/sc2s2-2024
 ---

-# Swedish Conference on Computational Social Science (CSS)
+# Swedish Conference on Computational Social Science

-Uppsala, 23-25 April 2024
+**Uppsala, 23-25 April 2024**

 The objective of the conference is to bring together researchers from different disciplines interested in using or in the use of computational methods to study or address societally relevant phenomena.
-The conference is targeted to researchers affiliated with Swedish institutions, to contribute to the establishment of the CSS community in Sweden.
+The conference is targeted to researchers affiliated with Swedish institutions, to contribute to the establishment of the Computational Social Science (CSS) community in Sweden.

 Topics of interest include, but are not limited to: